Efficiently Testing T-Interval Connectivity in Dynamic Graphs: Optimal Solution

-The set $\mathcal{S}$ of ladders constructed by this process \joe{includes at most $\lfloor\delta/T\rfloor$ left ladders and $\lfloor\delta/T\rfloor$ right ladders,} each of length at most $T$.
+\begin{theorem} \tinter can be solved with $\Theta(\delta)$ elementary operations, which is optimal (to within a constant factor). \end{theorem} \begin{proof} \review{ The set $\mathcal{S}$ of ladders constructed by the algorithm includes at most $\lceil\delta/T\rceil$ left ladders and $\lceil\delta/T\rceil$ right ladders, each of length at most $T$.
 By Lemma~\ref{lem:ladder}, the set of ladders $\mathcal{S}$ can be computed using less than $2\delta$ binary intersections.
 Based on Lemma~\ref{lem:intersection}, each of the $\delta-T+1$ graphs $\IG{T}{i}$ in row $T$ can be computed at the cost of a single intersection of two graphs in $\mathcal{S}$.
-At most $\delta-T+1$ connectivity tests are performed for row $T$.
-This establishes the following result which matches the lower bound of Lemma~\ref{lem:lower-bound}.
+At most $\delta-T+1$ connectivity tests are performed for row $T$, which concludes the proof.